tradersnow222/Amped/.clinerules/ui-design.md

 - Ensure all screens have clear next steps
 - Design for interruption (users can leave and return easily)
 - **Apply "Little Yesses" principle throughout the flow**
-- User flow should give the feeling of “Making Progress” or “Moving forward” visually
+- User flow should give the feeling of "Making Progress" or "Moving forward" visually

+### Questionnaire Design Rules
+- **CRITICAL: Questionnaire questions must NEVER have more than 4 options for users to choose from**
+- All questionnaire enums must have maximum 4 cases to prevent user overwhelm
+- When adding new options, combine related choices (e.g., "Mild to Moderate", "Poor to Very Poor")
+- Verify all `CaseIterable` enums in `QuestionnaireViewModel.swift` have ≤ 4 cases
+- Test questionnaire UI to ensure all options fit properly on all screen sizes
+- Maintain semantic meaning when combining options for clarity